johnblackmore/laravel-intellij-live-templates/README.md

 ## Installation

-To install the Laravel live templates all you need to do is copy `Laravel.xml` file to your IntelliJ/PhpStorm templates directory as defined below:
+To install the Laravel live templates all you need to do is copy `Laravel.xml` and `Envoy.xml` files to your IntelliJ/PhpStorm templates directory as defined below:

 ### IntelliJ